knipknap/stocklist/README.md

 ## Summary

+Disclaimer: If you plan on using this tool for making actual financial decisions in production, there is something wrong with you.
+Use it on your own risk.

 This is a personal experiment only.
 The repo contains functions I use for stock data collection and analysis.